 The Prince, 31, will sleep in a small, rural home in a remote hillside village, a palace source has told HELLO!.

 Prince Harry will travel to Nepal in the Spring

 The reason why Harry wants such a different experience is the fact that he "has been moved by the stories of resilience of the Nepali people following the earthquakes last year," a spokesman said in a statement.

 He will be staying in the Pokhara region with a family that has ties with the famed Gurkha regiment, whose soldiers are drawn from Nepal.
 His spokesman continued: "Prince Harry is hugely appreciative of this invitation, which will further enable him to deepen his understanding of the Gurkhas".

 Harry, 31, will stay with a Nepalese family in a small, rural home

 Part of the reason for visiting the country is so that the former Army captain can salute "the extraordinary bravery and commitment that Gurkhas have shown in the last 200 years", says his spokesman.

 Harry's spring visit was announced earlier this year and is being undertaken at the request of Her Majesty's Government.
-It will see him follow in the footsteps of his father the Queen and Duke of Edinburgh, who have all carried out official visits to the region.
+It will see him follow in the footsteps of his father Prince Charles and his grandparents the Queen and Duke of Edinburgh, who have all carried out official visits to the region.